meindertduin/starrider/README.md

 # Starrider Engine
-A work in progress game engine written in c++.
+A work in progress game engine written and to be written in c++.
 The goal of the project is to do as much from scratch as possible.
-That being said, compromises have to be made.
-For example: for now I use FreeType 2 for font rendering because I wanted to be able to render TTF fonts early on.
-But i'm hoping in the future to maybe also provide my own TTF (or other font-types) rendering solutions.

-## Features
+## Features (for now)
 - Software rasterization
 - 32 bit texture mapping
+- Simple light shading
-- Texture alpha blending
+- Pixel alpha blending
 - TTF and Bitmap font support

 ## Requirements